-IVAC (Indemnisation des victims d’actes criminels or crime victim compensation) is a program that helps victims of crime in Quebec.
+IVAC (Indemnisation des victimes d’actes criminels or crime victim compensation) is a program that helps victims of crime in Quebec.
 Victims of crime can apply to IVAC for financial compensation for lost income or other expenses related to the crime.

 IVAC offers financial assistance to victims